Met Office Predicts Dry Weather In Most Parts Of Country - UrduPoint

 Met Office Predicts Dry Weather In Most Parts Of Country

-Mainly dry weather is expected in most parts of the country, while cold in upper parts during the next twelve hours
+Mainly dry weather is likely to prevail in most parts of the country during the next twelve hours.However, dust-thunderstorm-rain with snowfall over the hills is expected at isolated places in Islamabad, Upper Khyber-Pakhtunkhwa, Potohar region, Gilgit-Baltistan and Kashmir

-ISLAMABAD (UrduPoint / Pakistan Point News / Online - 17th February, 2020) Mainly dry weather is expected in most parts of the country, while cold in upper parts during the next twelve hours.Temperature of some major cities recorded on Monday morning:Islamabad and Gilgit six degree centigrade, Peshawar eight, Lahore twelve, Karachi fifteen, Quetta minus-one, Muzaffarabad five and Murree four degree centigrade.
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 20th February, 2020) Mainly dry weather is likely to prevail in most parts of the country during the next twelve hours.However, dust-thunderstorm-rain with snowfall over the hills is expected at isolated places in Islamabad, Upper Khyber-Pakhtunkhwa, Potohar region, Gilgit-Baltistan and Kashmir.

+Temperature of some major cities recorded on Thursday morning:Islamabad fifteen degree centigrade, Lahore fourteen, Karachi twenty-three, Peshawar ten, Quetta five, Gilgit and Muzaffarabad six and Murree zero degree centigrade.